 MGM also has exposure to the casino industry in Macau, which is starting to come back as China begins to ease its Covid-19 lockdowns.
 Plus, MGM also has its own sportsbook, BetMGM.
 As I pointed out in March, revenue from the sportsbook jumped 500% YOY in 2021.

-Best Hotel Stocks: Bluegreen Vacations Holding (BVH)
+Best Hotel Stocks: Bluegreen Vacations (BVH)

 Will the pandemic cause Americans to rethink time shares?
-That’s the argument for investing in Bluegreen Vacation Holdings (NYSE:BVH).
+That’s the argument for investing in Bluegreen Vacation (NYSE:BVH).
 The company markets and sells vacation ownership and manages resorts in some of the most popular destinations in the United States.
 The primary source of revenue for the company is the Bluegreen Vacation Club.

-Like many companies in this sector, Bluegreen Vacations Holding suffered a sharp drop in revenue during the pandemic.
+Like many companies in this sector, Bluegreen Vacations suffered a sharp drop in revenue during the pandemic.
 However, the company did manage to cut costs, which led to free cash flow of over $63 million, its highest level since 2014.

 Hersha Hospitality Trust (HT)